 dining table for balance.
 It adds character while keeping the wall practical and

+stylish.
 Choose high-quality

 images with rich tones and soft lighting.
 Avoid overly busy compositions to